The Lived Experienced Café

 What is the Resource Exchange?
 Many services have a difficult time engaging patients and receiving tangible feedback – outside of (after-the-fact) satisfaction surveys - to help them plan and evaluate what they do.

 The Lived Experience Resource Exchange is an opportunity for those who plan and provide services for older adults in SE Ontario to receive the findings of our Lived Experience Network face to face, phone and online conversations.
-On a bi-monthly basis, Sharon will share the summaries and themes that surfaced in these conversations in a manner that honours the confidentiality of all.
+On a bi-monthly basis, Vicky will share the summaries and themes that surfaced in these conversations in a manner that honours the confidentiality of all.
 For more information visit the Resource Exchange page.
 You will also see the Findings of our 2013-2014 Study of over 200 lived experience persons in SE Ontario – highlighting 6 of the Key Priorities Valued by people and their care partners.

 Please Join Us: